Work from home vs telecommuting

 Tips for telecommuting and working from home

-Whether you’re getting used to your new telecommuting position or you’re running a business from home, the following tips can help you stay productive, motivated, and successful.
+Whether you’re settling into your new telecommuting position or you’re running a business from home, we have compiled some tips to help you stay productive, motivated, and successful.

 Establish Your Workspace

-If you’re accustomed to working at an office, the separation is physical and should therefore remain that way as much as possible in your new environment.
+If you’re accustomed to working at an office, you’ll understand that the separation is physical.
+Therefore, it should remain that way as much as possible in your new environment.
 Having a designated workspace will help you stay focused and efficient while allowing you to disconnect and unwind when necessary.
 Here are some home office guidelines to consider:

 • Aim to have natural light entering the space